zainabsidd1/Othello-Board-Game/README.md

 ## Othello Board Game 𖣯

-A console-based Othello (Reversi) engine built in Java, emphasizing encapsulation, separation of concerns, and single responsibility.
+A console-based Othello (Reversi) engine built in Java, highlighting encapsulation, separation of concerns, and single responsibility.
 Handles the full game lifecycle: move validation, disc flipping in all 8 directions, turn management, and endgame detection.